djnavarro/learning-cpp/source/01/index.md

 Going a little deeper:

-- `std::cout` refers to "standard out", basically the place where we write output to the console.
+- `std::cout` refers to "standard out" (stdout), basically the place where we write output to the console.
 The metaphor used in the book is to think of it as a "chute" where you toss text.
 - The `<<` operator is used to "toss data into the chute", so `std::cout << "hello"` passes the text string `"hello"` to the standard output.
 As the helloworld program illustrates, you can concatenate multiple `<<` operations
 - `std::endl` represents the end-of-line.